PAPAMICA/getip/README.md

 # Getip
-A simple script to improve the recovery of network information
+Simples scripts to improve the recovery of network informations.

 ## Installation